mlibrary/swapmeet/docs/policies.rst

 With CanCan, there is a convenient method for declaring that a user "can do" something, building up a map of the users' permitted actions on each request.
-Where this breaks down somewhat is when dynamic roles and object state must be considered.
+This breaks down somewhat when dynamic roles and object state must be considered.
 The typical solution is to provide a block that serves as a boolean predicate for a given operation.
 This leads to a hybrid of statements and predicates, with no clear pattern for what should be placed where.

 The policy approach is slightly different in that it assumes there will be an object that can answer "yes" or "no" to the question of whether a given user